 How does Echogen’s technology contribute?

-The Geological Carbon Sequestration/Geothermal Heat Extraction (GCS/GHE) Program combines the Echogen supercritical CO2 (sCO2) turboexpansion cycle with carbon sequestration potential in natural sedimentary reservoirs found in the United States.
-With our partners, Lawrence Berkeley National Laboratory (LBNL) and the University of Texas at Austin, Bureau of Economic Geology (BEG), Echogen is developing a power plant/turbine system for geothermal applications.
-While CO2 is being pumped into an injection well for sequestration, a portion of the CO2 can be extracted through nearby wells.
-This geothermally heated CO2 can be expanded through Echogen’s turboexpander for power production.
-The expanded CO2 is then cooled and reinjected through the main well to complete the cycle.
+Through the Geological Carbon Sequestration/Geothermal Heat Extraction (GCS/GHE) Program, Echogen and its partners [LBNL etc.] studied the combination of an Echogen supercritical CO2 (sCO2) turboexpansion cycle with a geothermal / carbon sequestration system modeled in natural sedimentary reservoirs found in the United States.
+With our partners, Echogen evaluated and developed design opportunities for a power plant/turbine system in such an application.
+In the proposed system, CO2 would be pumped into an injection well and a portion of the injected CO2 would be extracted through nearby wells.
+Some of the injected CO2 will remain sequestered in the subsurface formation.
+Having been heated by the thermal energy of the earth, the extracted CO2 would be expanded in Echogen’s turboexpander to produce electrical power.
+Once expanded, the CO2 would then be cooled and reinjected through the main injection well to complete the cycle.